-Allergic Reactions Treatment Specialist in Parrish, Sarasota, and Bradenton, FL
+Urgent Allergic Reactions Treatment Clinic in Parrish, Sarasota, Bradenton, Lehigh Acres, Estero, Ellenton, and Lithia, FL

-Learn more about allergic reactions and treatment options available.
-Call our team of healthcare professionals at PrimeHealth Urgent Care or visit us online to book an appointment.
-We have convenient locations to serve you in Parrish, FL, Bradenton, FL, and Sarasota, FL.
+A runny nose or sneezing, discomfort in the cheeks, eyes, or forehead, coughing, wheezing, shortness of breath, itchy skin, diarrhea, and swollen eyes, lips, mouth, or throat can all be symptoms of an allergic response.
+Learn more about allergic reactions and the treatment options available.
+Contact our team of healthcare professionals at PrimeHealth Urgent Care or visit us online to book an appointment.
+We have convenient locations to serve you in Parrish, Bradenton, Sarasota, Lehigh Acres, Estero, Ellenton, and Lithia, FL.

 Table of Contents: